Christian Counseling

 Dialectical Behavior Therapy

-An expansion of traditional cognitive behavioral therapy, this approach is most effective with clients with severe and multiple problems.
-Individuals with chronic suicidal behavior, who experience intense tumultuous relationships, have difficulty regulating their emotions and engage in impulsive self-harming behavior (use of drugs and/or alcohol, shoplifting, gambling, promiscuity, cutting, spending, etc.) can benefit from this evidence-based approach.
-Goals of therapy include acquiring skills within the following four domains: mindfulness skills, emotional regulation skills, distress tolerance skills and interpersonal effectiveness skills.
+An expansion of traditional cognitive behavioral therapy, this approach is most effective with clients with severe and complex problems.
+Individuals with chronic suicidal ideations, who experience intense relationships, have difficulty managing their emotions and engage in impulsive self-harming behavior (use of drugs and/or alcohol, self-injury, spending, etc.) can benefit from this evidence-based approach.
+Goals of therapy include acquiring skills within the following domains: mindfulness skills, emotional regulation skills, distress tolerance skills and interpersonal effectiveness skills.

 EMDR